tari-project/tari/RFC/src/Glossary.md

 An entity that creates digital assets on the Tari DAN.
 The Asset Issuer will specify the parameters of the contract template that defines the rules that govern the asset and the number and nature of its constituent tokens on issuance.
-The Asset Issuer will be the initial owner of the tokens.
+The Asset Issuer will, generally, be the initial owner of the tokens.

 ## Bad Actor
 [Bad Actor]: #bad-actor 'A stakeholder that acts maliciously or negligently to the detriment of the network or another stakeholder'